awsdocs/amazon-ec2-user-guide-windows/doc_source/Upgrading_PV_drivers.md

 Get-ItemProperty HKLM:\SOFTWARE\Amazon\PVDriver
 ```

 Verify that the driver version is the same as the latest version listed in the Driver Version History table\.
-For more information, see [AWS PV Driver Version History](xen-drivers-overview.md#pv-driver-history) Open Disk Management to review any offline secondary volumes and bring them online corresponding to the drive letters noted in Step 6\.
+For more information, see [AWS PV Driver Package History](xen-drivers-overview.md#pv-driver-history) Open Disk Management to review any offline secondary volumes and bring them online corresponding to the drive letters noted in Step 6\.

 If you previously disabled [TCP Offloading](pvdrivers-troubleshooting.md#citrix-tcp-offloading) using Netsh for Citrix PV drivers we recommend that you re\-enable this feature after upgrading to AWS PV drivers\.
 TCP Offloading issues with Citrix drivers are not present in the AWS PV drivers\.
 As a result, TCP Offloading provides better performance with AWS PV drivers\.